Speakers

 Andrew Hanauer

 Andrew is the President and CEO of the One America Movement, an organization founded by faith leaders to fight toxic polarization.
-One America supports faith leaders and faith communities to reject toxic forms of division and offer a moral vision that transcends our divisive and disconnected culture.
+One America supports faith leaders and faith communities in rejecting toxic forms of division and offers a moral vision that transcends our divisive and disconnected culture.

 Bishop Matthew Heyd